openaps/docs/docs/Using-openaps-Tools/using.md

 `reporting last_four_pump_hours.json`

 This time, however, a new file will be created.
 Check and see using `$ ls`; you should see a file called `last_four_pump_hours.json` in your directory.
 Take a look at the file with `$ cat last_four_pump_hours.json`.
 The file's contents should look very familiar—the same data that was printed to ther terminal window when you performed `$ openaps use <my_pump_name> iter_pump_hours 4`.

+Each time you add a new report to your configuration, you should immediately invoke it and check the resulting file.
+This means **open the file and actually check to make sure the output is what you expect**.
+Don't assume that it worked just because you didn't see an error.

+The reports you add are reusable—each time you would like new data, simply invoke the report again and it will overwrite the output file.

+Go ahead and create (and check) some reports for the the commands you have been using the most.

 <br>
 ## Aliases